ScottKirvan/ScooterUtils/README.md

 The css file creates a page that is styled similar to GitHub's [Dark High Contrast](https://github.blog/changelog/2021-08-25-dark-high-contrast-theme-ga/) theme.

-The files in the `.github` folder implement and customizes a github action that runs [Release-Please](https://github.com/googleapis/release-please), which helps with releases, version numbering, and updating the [CHANGELOG](notes/CHANGELOG.md).
+The files in the `.github` folder implement and customizes a github action that runs [Release-Please](https://github.com/googleapis/release-please), which helps with releases, semantic versioning, and updating the [CHANGELOG](notes/CHANGELOG.md).
+Release-Please uses the following: `fix:` triggers a patch release, `feat:` triggers a minor release, and `feat!:`, or `fix!:`, `refactor!:`, etc., are all considered breakers and trigger a new ve

 Table of Contents
 -----------------